 Wisdom teeth can be pesky.
 Dentists get a lot of questions about them from concerned patients.
 Do I need to have them removed?
 Does it hurt?
 What will happen if I don’t have them extracted?
 Your mouth undergoes quite a few changes with time, as does every other part of your body.
 Between 17 and 20, our third molars appear.
 This is a key dental milestone.
 They are called “wisdom” because it’s believed we are more mature at that age.

 Healthy molars can help you chew as long as they come through properly.
-You should see your dentist if you have pain.
+You should see your dentist in Plainfield Il or the nearest dental expert if you have pain.
 Some sensitivity is normal.

 When Do Wisdom Teeth Become a Problem?